 I am currently working on better documenting my hometown cemetery (Oakwood Cemetery in Denison, Grayson County, Texas, USA) since a large portion of my ancestors who are buried there were very instrumental in the initial settlement of this area in the early 1870's.
 I noticed that the Find A Grave page for Oakwood was missing a few thousand burials, so we started in on a team project-- My husband finds the obituaries in the old newspapers and I enter their memorials on Find A Grave.

 Also, I have recently discovered a burial book at Bratcher Funeral Home, Denison, TX dating back to 1881.
 I was able to photocopy this book and I am now in the process of entering the burials into Find A Grave.
 So if you are looking for a relative buried prior to the use of traditional Death Certificates, be patient and check back often as I am only able to enter approximately 50 burials per week.
 I have just finished entering the burials for the 1880's and now starting to enter the burials for the 1890's.

-Personally, I am searching for the final resting place of several in my family on my maternal side:
+Personally, I am still searching for the final resting place of several in my family on my maternal side:

 First, my 3X great grandparents, Ed & Ellen Smith.
 He was originally from England born in 1847, but came to the US in 1865.
 He lived in Illinois, where he married Ellen Meyers, then moved to Missouri before settling in Denison in 1883.
 He was an Engineer with the MK&T Railroad before he passed away in 1911 in Denison, TX.
 Death certificate & obit for Ed indicates he was buried in Oakwood.
 Death certificate for Ellen, who passed in 1939 in Denison, TX, does not indicate which cemetery she was buried, but her obit confirms she was buried in Oakwood.
 I suspect she was buried next to Ed as it does not appear that she ever remarried.
 Unfortunately, I have found no headstone to mark either of their graves.